Edge Computing vs. Cloud Computing: What You Need to Know

 Fortunately, choosing to emphasize edge or cloud computing isn’t an “either/or” proposition.
 As IoT devices become more widespread and powerful, organizations will need to implement effective edge computing architectures to leverage the potential of this technology.
 By incorporating edge computing with centralized cloud computing (a network infrastructure sometimes called fog computing), companies can maximize the potential of both approaches while minimizing their limitations.
 Many of them will seek to do this by colocating their IT infrastructure with a data center.

-Considering that all people, machines, and things are expected to generate a staggering 800 zettabytes of data by 2020, storage concerns aren’t likely to disappear anytime soon.
-Cisco estimates that IoT devices alone will account for 85 zettabytes.
-In most edge computing architectures, much of that data is eventually deleted since the devices collecting it don’t have enough storage to spare.
-Even if they could store it all, accessing and securing all of that unstructured data would be a logistical nightmare.
+Considering that all people, machines, and things are expected to generate a staggering 2.5 quintillion bytes of data daily, storage concerns aren’t likely to disappear anytime soon.
+Further, estimates suggest that IoT devices alone will account for 79.4 zettabytes of data over the next year.

 The future of network infrastructure is unlikely to be found solely on the edge or in the cloud, but rather somewhere in between the two.
 As companies seek to transform and become more effective at incorporating these two models, they will surely find new ways to get the most out of their respective advantages and use them to overcome their weaknesses.

 As the Marketing Manager for vXchnge, Kaylie handles the coordination and logistics of tradeshows and events.
 She is responsible for social media marketing and brand promotion through various outlets.
 She enjoys developing new ways and events to capture the attention of the vXchnge audience.